macmanes-lab/protocols/RNATagSeq_polyA_first.md

 05 November 2015
 This protocol is for RNA sequencing (RNASeq) library preparation using the RNATagSeq method of Shishkin, et al. (2015).
 Simultaneous generation of many RNA-seq libraries in a single reaction.
 Nature Methods, 12(4), 323–325. http://doi.org/10.1038/nmeth.3313 (Broad institute).

 This document is adapted from the Drummond lab: http://drummondlab.org/protocols/protocol/rnatagseq-library-prep/

+The signifocant modification here is using polyA purification instead of RiboZero.
+This means that the order of the protocol needs to be changed, mainly by bringing the polyA module to step 2.
+This also means that we start with 5ug total RNA, which is the max going into the polyA kit.

 **(Protocol Overview)**
 --